Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 #### Metrics data

 The metrics data represent an aggregation of the transaction data made during a certain period of time.
 The aggregation is based on the API name and API response code.
 The metrics are automatically reported every 15 minutes, by default, to Amplify platform and cannot be inactivated.
-The data can be viewed at **Amplify platform > Analytics > API Usage**, and includes:
+The data can be viewed at **Amplify platform > Analytics > API Usage**.

+It contains the following information:

 Structural Fields: